wildmountainfarms/wild-graphql-datasource/README.md

 The query editor uses [GraphiQL](https://github.com/graphql/graphiql) to provide an intuitive editor with autocompletion.
 Requests are made in the backend allowing support for alerting.

-Please report issues on our issues page
+Please report issues on our issues page: [wild-graphql-datasource/issues](https://github.com/wildmountainfarms/wild-graphql-datasource/issues)

 Contents